dmxt/bootstrap4-gulp-starter-kit-bundle/README.md

 # About this kit
+#### Kit descriptions
+* index.html minimal boilerplate
+* Bootstrap framework
+* Gulp scripts, configured in `/gulp/gulpfile.js` with BrowserSync, compiles SASS/SCSS, minifies compiled CSS and notifies you on SCSS compile error with a toast notifier.
+There's more details about this gulp script further below on this readme.

+#### Summary
 This kit contains latest version of Bootstrap and gulpfile.js with SCSS compiler and BrowserSync.
 This repo is for front-end developers, the base kit for them to either use or build on, and use it so they can start a new project right away without setting up the same thing all over again.

 I use this repo personally, so this repo will be always maintained continuously.

-More detailed information about the gulp is below.
+Gulp script is in JavaScript, so you can easily modify it for your own workflow configurations.

 _To request a new version and feature or report a bug, please open an issue._